Anthropometric File of Anarchists

 The Anthropometric File of Anarchists, or more precisely, the Anthropometric Photographs of Anarchists, is a collection of hundreds of police photographs of anarchists in France.
 These were taken by Alphonse Bertillon and his department between the late 1880s and the 1890s.

-As of 2025, the photographs are divided between the collections of the Metropolitan Museum of Art (MET) and the Archives de la préfecture de police de Paris.
+As of 2026, the photographs are divided between the collections of the Metropolitan Museum of Art (MET) and the Archives de la préfecture de police de Paris.
 The entire MET collection is accessible and in the public domain.

 These documents are valuable for the history of anarchism, the history of the development of police practices, and are also considered works of art.
 They figure among the earliest police mugshots in history.

 Anthropometric photographs of anarchists

 History

 In the closing decades of the 19th century, the French police underwent a series of transformations that led to the birth of a specific French forensic police.
 A significant part of this evolution was the arrival of Alphonse Bertillon at the Paris Police Prefecture in 1879.
 Bertillon gradually developed a filing system known as Bertillonage, also called judicial anthropometry.
 This innovative system was based on taking a specific number of measurements and photographs of individuals, which was intended to improve the identification of suspects or those on file.

 During this same period, anarchists were developing the strategy of propaganda of the deed, with some engaging in terrorist actions targeting political or financial figures they deemed responsible for the significant repression they faced.

 The convergence of these two dynamics, among other factors—especially during the period the press dubbed the Ère des attentats (1892-1894)—gave Bertillon increasing authority and credibility to file anarchists using his new methods.
 Between 1889 and 1894, hundreds of anarchists in France were documented upon arrest or during police raids, often being released shortly after in the latter case.
 These images are among the earliest police mugshots in history.

+Bertillon's photographs of anarchists were studied by Italian criminologist Cesare Lombroso, an advocate of the pseudoscience of physiognomy, that social traits are visible in facial features.
+Lombroso claimed in 1891, "Out of forty-one Parisian Anarchists that I have studied with Bertillon at the office of the police of Paris, the proportion of the criminal type was 31 per cent."